ilmax/site/content/posts/obsolete-endpoints/index.md

 }
 ```

-## Register the filters
+## Register the filter

-Now that we created filters, we need to register them.
-MVC and Minimal API have two different ways of registering a filter, in MVC you can do it in several ways, but if you want to apply the filter globally, you can do the following:
+Now that we created the filter(s), we need to make sure ASP.NET Core executes our filters during the HTTP Require pipeline, we achieve this by registering the filter(s).
+MVC and Minimal API have two different ways of registering a filter, in MVC you can do it in several ways, but if you want to apply the filter globally (so that it runs for every HTTP request), you can do the following:

 ```csharp
 builder.Services.AddControllers(opt =>